-STANDISH STREET SIDEWALK RECONSTRUCTION
+STANDISH STREET SIDEWALK RECONSTRUCTION AND BICYCLE RACK INSTALLATION

 Sidewalks on the eastern side of Standish Street are in good condition.
 Existing sidewalks on the western side of Standish Street are deteriorating, and some of the streetscaping interferes with car doors.
 Landscaping has been an issue relative to the desired streetscape and existing streetscape at this location.
-This project will examine and propose the reconstruction of a five-foot-wide sidewalk (approximately 100 feet in length) on the western side of Standish Street from One Bay Road/Halls Corner to 8 Standish Street.
-High-visibility crosswalks with ADA-compliant curb ramps will be installed across Standish Street at the Halls Corner intersection.
+This project will examine and propose the reconstruction of a five-foot-wide sidewalk (approximately 100 feet in length) on the western side of Standish Street from One Bay Road/Halls Corner to 8 Standish Street with granite curbing.
+High-visibility crosswalks with pedestrian curb ramps will be installed across Standish Street at the Halls Corner intersection.
 Public and private collaboration is important, and the design of the streetscape in keeping with the character of the community will be an important consideration.